MPtasz/SplashRotate/README.md

 ![Tools/SplashRotate](https://github.com/MPtasz/SplashRotate/blob/main/assets/ScreenShots/SplashRotateDisplay.png)

-  - The 'Close' button will end the script and return to the 'Tools' menu'
+  - The 'Close' button will end the script and return to the 'Tools' menu.
   - The 'Active' file name is the file that is the current splash screen.
   - The 'Archive' number is the total number of splash screens in the rotation.
   - The 'Highest' number is the number of the highest splash screen.